jameshanlon/jameshanlon.github.io/content/heat-pump.md

 > **_NOTE:_**  Updated October 2024 with improved charts.

+{{ macros.imagenothumb('heat-pump/heat-pump-cropped.jpg', caption="My 10kW Vaillant Arotherm
+Plus.") }}

-I had a Vaillant heat pump installed in my house in July 2022, and a year later a [Vaillant gateway][gateway], which provides monitoring and logging services via the 'myVaillant' smartphone app.
+I had a 10 kW Vaillant Arotherm heat pump installed in July 2022, and a year later a [Vaillant Sensonet gateway][gateway], which provides monitoring and logging services via the 'myVaillant' smartphone app.
 Since I now have a year's worth of data, this note reviews what has been logged to see how the system is performing.

 [gateway]: https://www.vaillant.co.uk/product-systems/smart-controls/myvaillant-connect-internet-gateway

-{{ macros.image('heat-pump/heat-pump.jpg') }}

-The heat pump is a 10 kW Vaillant Arotherm plus (pictured above), serving my house of approximately 90 square meters internal area.
+The heat pump serves my house of approximately 90 square meters internal area.
 I have previously posted about the building's [energy efficiency](home-thermal-imaging-survey.html) and [additional first floor insulation](cornish-unit-house-retrofit-insulation.html) added.
 This pump's capacity exceeds the current requirements of the house, but we are planning an extension in the near future.

+## System operation

-In terms of the operation of the heating and hot water system, space heating is set to run continuously with a fixed temperature of 19 degrees C is set in the downstairs hallway (a central point in the house), and hot water is set to run continuously at 50 degrees C. In the first year of running the system, I experimented with running heating and hot water for set periods during each day of the week, but I found that the heat pump had to work hard to bring the system and the fabric of the house back up to temperature.
+The way I run the system is for space heating to run continuously with a fixed temperature of 19 degrees C is set in the downstairs hallway (a central point in the house), and hot water to run continuously at 50 degrees C. In the first year of running the system, I experimented with running heating and hot water for set periods during each day of the week, but I found that the heat pump had to work hard to bring the system and the fabric of the house back up to temperature.

 I was advised that continuous operation was more efficient and since the house is almost always occupied, this matched our use.
-At that point I hadn't taken a close look at the measured performance and was just ad-hoc monitoring the electricity demand, so it is not to say that running the system with setback temperatures would not be effective and may better match occupancy (see analysis from [Heatgeek][heatgeek-setback] or [Protons for Breakfast][pfb-setback]), but having a continuous temperature is the most comfortable and works well in my case.
+At that point I hadn't taken a close look at the measured performance and was just monitoring the electricity demand ad hoc.
+It is not to say that running the system with setback temperatures would not be effective and may better match occupancy: see analysis from [Heatgeek][heatgeek-setback] or [Protons for Breakfast][pfb-setback] on this subject, But for me, having a continuous temperature is the most comfortable and seems to work well.

 [heatgeek-setback]: https://www.heatgeek.com/should-your-heating-be-left-on-all-the-time-or-not
 [pfb-setback]: https://protonsforbreakfast.wordpress.com/2022/12/19/setback-should-you-lower-heating-overnight

+## The *myViallant* app

 The *myVaillant* app usefully provides a button to download all logged data per year in a set of CSV files and this code is [available on